Code-Chops/SourceGeneration.Utilities/README.md

 ### NameHelpers
 - GetNameWithoutGenerics: Gets the name without generic parameters.
 - HasGenericParameter: Checks if a name contains a generic parameter.
 - GetNameWithGenerics: Gets the name of a class including the generic types.
-E.g: `System.Collections.Generic.Dictionary'2` becomes `System.Collections.Generic.Dictionary&lt;System.String,System.Object&gt;`.
+E.g: `System.Collections.Generic.Dictionary'2` becomes `System.Collections.Generic.Dictionary<System.String,System.Object>`.

 > ** Has been provided by [TheArchitectDev](https://github.com/TheArchitectDev/).